43 Exe Valley Branch

 The three floodwater bridges were noticeably in poorer condition than when last seen and trees had grown up where there had been no more than scrub.

-This bridge, very close to a bend in the river, once had a cantilevered footway attached to it.
+The course of the line continues towards Brampford Speke.
 The path, which once ran beside the railway’s boundary, continued from here within it, but fenced from the line, as far as a gate into the meadow at the station.

 A lady gabbling into her walkie-talkie while at the same time picking blackberries greeted the scout as he went through the gate and continued towards the station footbridge.